 RECP III targets over 7-8% annual returns by pursuing various types of real estate assets, including multifamily properties, rather than prime office buildings which offer low returns for low risk.
 Leverage created by the syndicated loans is expected to boost the IRR of RECP III further.

-It focuses on direct originations of both senior and mezzanine loans secured by high-quality assets in major markets, providing highly customized loans from $100mm to in excess of $500mm throughout the US and Europe, according to Goldman Sachs.
+It focuses on direct originations of both senior and mezzanine loans secured by high-quality assets in major markets, providing highly customized loans from $100 million to in excess of $500 million throughout the US and Europe, according to Goldman Sachs.

 Hyungjoo Jin, head of Hana Financial’s alternative investment department led the loan investment, after arranging an equity investment in Britain’s High Speed 1 (HS1) last year.